ragng-dohng/cse15l-lab-reports/week-1-lab-report.md

 *note, after each input in the terminal, remember to press the ENTER key
 1. MAC automatically have git.
 If Windows, install git [here](https://gitforwindows.org/)
 2. [Set the default terminal](https://stackoverflow.com/a/50527994) in VScode to the installed git bash
-3. In your VScode terminal, type <mark>$ ssh cs15lwi23zz@ieng6.ucsd.edu</mark>
+3. In your VScode terminal, type '$ ssh cs15lwi23zz@ieng6.ucsd.edu'
 (don't include the $ which is used to denote terminal commands)
 4. Type in your password to login.
 Note: when you're typing the password, it will not be displayed to screen.

 ![login](login.png)

-5. Type <mark>yes</mark> when asked if you want to continue connecting.
+5. Type 'yes' when asked if you want to continue connecting.
 So far, the below is what you should have:

               ⤇ ssh cs15lwi23zz@ieng6.ucsd.edu
               The authenticity of host 'ieng6-202.ucsd.edu (128.54.70.227)' can't be established.